Sally Campbell Counselling & Psychotherapy

 More about me

-Dip Gestalt Psychotherapy, COSCA Cert Counselling Skills, MSc Psychology & Health, BA (hons) Psychology
+Dip Gestalt Psychotherapy (GPTI), Cert Counselling Skills (COSCA), MSc Psychology & Health, BA (hons) Psychology

 I have been working with clients since 2015, in both the voluntary sector and in private practice.
 My core training was in Gestalt psychotherapy with the Edinburgh Gestalt Institute, and my approach is now complemented by further study in complex trauma, somatic therapy, outdoor therapeutic practice and neurodivergence.